was introduced as an alternative monetary system to government-controlled national currencies. Unfortunately, due to its pseudonymous

-For instance, the United States government has taken a different route, seeking to develop tools to remove the cloak on transactions conducted on private networks.
+For instance, the United States government has taken a different route on anonymous cryptocurrency, seeking to develop tools to remove the cloak on transactions conducted on private networks.

 When a regulator bans a particular cryptocurrency within its borders, an exchange needs to halt trading as soon as possible or risk being shut down.
 In such cases, some crypto marketplaces may choose to halt trading while others would completely pull off the coin from their platform.

-Privacy coins are facing increased scrutiny from regulators in the last couple of months, which have compelled some exchanges to delist them in order to avoid regulatory complications.
+Privacy coins are facing increased scrutiny from regulators in the last couple of months, which have compelled some exchanges to delist these untraceable cryptocurrencies in order to avoid regulatory complications.